VirtualFlyBrain/VFB2/content/en/about/contactus.md

 The VFB software can be embedded in any third-party website where it can provide the same functionality as on the VFB website.
 This is because it was developed as part of an open source project and freely distributed under a GNU GPL2 license.

-If you use our [registered image stacks](image_data_downloads.htm) in any publication, please cite the original authors and the VFB project.
+If you use our registered image stacks in any publication, please cite the original authors (see *Source* for each image) and the [VFB project](https://www.virtualflybrain.org/about/citeus/).